DocsWebApps/application-support-dashboard/README.md

     {password} - the password you want to use for the database

-Once you have made your changes, you can start/stop the whole application and database to have a complete working instance of the Application Dashboard using the following commands:
+Once you have made your changes, you can start/stop the whole application and database to have a complete working instance of the Application Dashboard using the following commands.

 To start the application and database: